Acewvrs/ceph-progress-doc/README.md

 Right now, I'm just waiting for our code to be reviewed.

+I demonstrated how our project made an impact by showing the differences in output for the 'mgr module ls -f json-pretty' command.

 In the meantime, I'll work on the issue I found on 11/3.